chrismits/ANN/README.md

 ### Delving deeper into ANN's

 As its biological counterpart, ANN’s consist of a collection of processing units called artificial neurons which receive multiple inputs and have one output.
 These connections are weighted, which basically means that they carry a value.
-Each artificial neuron performs a calculation on its inputs, which is then multiplied by the weight of its output connection.
+Each artificial neuron performs a weighted calculation on its inputs, and outputs the result of this calculation.

 ![Perceptron](perceptron.png)